Uncodedtech/Psychology-counselling-portal/README.md

 # Psychology-counselling-portal
-A psychology website portal for integrating patients and doctors.
+A website to connect clients facing pyschological issues with best doctors in nearby area.